jrothschild33/Fudan-MachineLearning/1.Linear Regression/README.md

 # Homework 1: PM 2.5 prediction

 # Task

 The datasets are real observations downloaded from the website of the Central Meteorological Administration.
 Please use linear regression to predict the PM2.5 value.

 # Dataset

-* train.csv：The observations of the first 20 days of each month are used for training.
+- train.csv：The observations of the first 20 days of each month are used for training.
-* test.csv：The observations of 9 consecutive hours are taken from the remaining 10 days of each month.
+- test.csv：The observations of 9 consecutive hours are taken from the remaining 10 days of each month.
 All observations for the first 8 hours are considered as features, and PM2.5 at the 9th hour is used as the answer.
 A total of 240 unique samples were taken out for testing.
 Please predict the PM2.5 of these 240 samples according to features.

 # Submitted files

-* Source code (python)
+- Source code (python)
-* submission.csv: You are required to submit your results according to the format of sampleSubmission.csv.
+- submission.csv: You are required to submit your results according to the format of sampleSubmission.csv.
-* Report.pdf: Please briefly describe your method and configurations for running your code with 1-2 pages.
+- Report.pdf: Please briefly describe your method and configurations for running your code with 1-2 pages.
-* Evaluation: We will evaluate your results with the RMSE (root mean square error) metric.
+- Evaluation: We will evaluate your results with the RMSE (root mean square error) metric.
 You can sample some data from the training.csv for testing offline.

 # Implementation

 ## 数据处理

-1.导入数据`train.csv`和`test.csv`，发现RAINFALL存在空缺值，以数值0填充空缺值。
+1.导入数据`train.csv`和`test.csv`，发现 RAINFALL 存在空缺值，以数值 0 填充空缺值。

 ```python
 def readMyFile():   # 读取数据并填充空缺值
     train = pd.read_csv('train.csv', parse_dates=['Date'])